Stay in a restored Tudor house

 Visitors to Wisson Hill are entranced by the profusion of intriguing features, each telling their part of the story.
 This is a holiday home with real authenticity, beyond period features and quirkiness, offering a unique experience of staying in an original Tudor house.

 The owner lives in the adjacent property, fully respecting the privacy of guests but available to answer questions about the house or offer local advice if requested.
-This is also potentially means access to additional facilities, like bicycle storage, dog washing, or borrowing forgotten items….
+This is also potentially means access to additional facilities, like bicycle storage, use of kayaks, dog-sitting or borrowing forgotten items….